-SWAP on ZFS
+Swap on ZFS

-Swap-space created on a zvol may generate some troubles, like blocking the server or generating a high IO load, often seen when starting a Backup to an external Storage.
+Swap-space created on a zvol may cause some issues, such as blocking the server or generating a high IO load.

-We strongly recommend to use enough memory, so that you normally do not run into low memory situations.
-Should you need or want to add swap, it is preferred to create a partition on a physical disk and use it as swap device.
+We strongly recommend using enough memory, so that you normally do not run into low memory situations.
+Should you need or want to add swap, it is preferred to create a partition on a physical disk and use it as a swap device.
 You can leave some space free for this purpose in the advanced options of the installer.
 Additionally, you can lower the swappiness value.
 A good value for servers is 10: